 In the early days of the pueblo, the priest from La Placita Church would bless the livestock of the farmers to keep them healthy and productive, benefiting the entire community.
 The practice continued when Olvera Street opened in 1930, but the animals were a little different.
 No longer was the blessing limited to cows, horses and goats, but the blessing began to include all animals, especially pets.
 Many four-legged friends are seen members of the family, and the blessing is open to all.
 Whether they live on land, in water, or fly in trees, all animals are welcome to receive a blessing from Archbishop Jose Gomez.

 While the blessing is rooted in Catholic tradition, you do not have to be Catholic to participate.
 ALL ANIMALS, AND HUMANS, ARE WELCOME!

 ~ Trailer parking is not available ~

-* The Blessing of the Animals ALWAYS takes place the Saturday before Easter Sunday, with the exception of 2020.
-Event postponed due to CDC recommendations.
-Details to follow.
+* The Blessing of the Animals ALWAYS scheduled for the Saturday before Easter Sunday, but due to COVID-19, this event will not take place in 2021.

 Subject to change due to postponement of event.